 She suggests this simple routine called the chin press-up, in which you make a V with your hand, rest your chin there, pull your lips over your top teeth, hold for five seconds, and repeat.
 Then, move your hands to either side of your chin, with the length of your fingers covering your ears, and make the sound “eeeee” with your mouth.
 Put your ring fingers inside your mouth on either side, pull the skin to the side, and use your jaw muscles to bring the fingers back in to touch your teeth.
 Repeat the movements 10 times.

 Apply Serum and Moisturizer Correctly

-It's important to ensure you are applying your face serum and moisturizer to your neck using an upward sweeping motion.
-If your usual product is formulated to increase collagen production, then this will help.
+Try applying your face serum and moisturizer to your neck using an upward sweeping motion.
+If your usual product is formulated to increase collagen production, then this might help.
 If you’re already doing this and your double chin isn’t budging, then it’s worth incorporating some products into your routine that zero in on this specific area.

 For a more long-term result at home, try the Prai Ageless Throat Ionic Device and Serum; the handheld tool massages the area and drives the product deep down into the skin.
-The serum contains hematite extract to boost collagen production and goldenrod extract to shield the skin from free radicals that can weaken the skin over time.
-You should notice a difference in just seven days.
+The serum contains hematite extract meant to boost collagen production and goldenrod extract meant to shield the skin from free radicals that can weaken the skin over time.
+According to customer reviews, you may notice a difference in just seven days.